cannatag/ldap3/python3-ldap/docs/sphinx/source/abstraction.rst

 - search_types_only()  # standard search without the attributes values.

-- search_paged(pageSize, criticality)  # perform a paged search, with 'pageSize' number of entries for each call to this method.
-If 'criticality' is
-                                      True the server aborts the operation if the Simple Paged Search extension is not available, else return the whole result set.
+- search_paged(page_size, criticality)  # perform a paged search, with 'page_size' number of entries for each call to this method.
+If 'criticality' is True the server aborts the operation if the Simple Paged Search extension is not available, else return the whole result set.

 Example::

     s = Server('server')
     c = Connection(s, user = 'username', password = 'password')
-    query = 'Department: Accounting'  # explained in next paragraph personReader = Reader(c, person, query, 'o=test')
+    query = 'Department: Accounting'  # explained in next paragraph person_reader = Reader(c, person, query, 'o=test')
-    personReader.search()
+    person_reader.search()

-The result of the search will be found in the 'entries' property of the personReader object.
+The result of the search will be found in the 'entries' property of the person_reader object.

 A Reader object is an iterable that returns the entries found in the last search performed.
 It also has a useful representation that summarize the Reader configuration and status::

     print(personReader)